mpho-mafata/Network-analysis/README.md

 ${\color{red}WOS:000173507400007}$|${\color{red}National \space Astronomical \space Observatory \space of \space Japan}$|${\color{red}Nagoya \space University}$|
 WOS:000173507400007|National Astronomical Observatory of Japan|National Institutes of Natural Sciences (NINS) - Japan|

-## remove duplicate relationships
+## Remove duplicate relationships
 We will notice that the edgelist will contain similar pairs highlighted above.
 Note that these are in the same document (same ut number).
 In the case that the data has directionality, these are kept as is in the order they are observed (to and from).
 In the case that there are no directional implications, these are duplicate pairs and must be removed.
-We start by creating an (alphabetically)ordered list and turn it into an array of pairs.
+We start by creating an (alphabetically) ordered list and turn it into an array of pairs.

 ```
 CREATE MATERIALIZED VIEW alphabetical_edgelist_orgs AS